 To view an analysis report, in the analysis report list described above, click the name of the report:

-To view the distribution of requests along a logarithmic axis of average latency times, click the Density distribution button, which is at the far right of the pane.
+To view the distribution of requests along a logarithmic axis of average latency times, click the Density distribution button.

 To view the percentage of requests along a logarithmic axis of average latency times, click the Cumulative distribution button.

 The Latency panel below the graph shows the average latency times by percentage with links to traces.
 To view trace details for representative samples of requests at different percentiles, click a number in the Sample Traces column.

 If bottlenecks have been identified, then Trace displays a Bottlenecks panel.
 When displayed, this panel includes links to sample traces.
 By clicking these links, you can review and analyze specific traces.